lbfinkbeiner/Cassandra.linear/cassandralin/README.md

 Make sure that you have at least 2.6 GB of free memory available!

 # Next steps in the development of this project:
--1.
-Internal documentation?
 0. Procure some speed tests for the paper.
+0. New priors for the massless-neutrino emulator.
+0. Test the whole pipeline from start to finish, preferably with only COMET priors to get rid of extreme cosmologies.
+1. no wiggle and de-wiggle
+2. write paper
+3. Also obtain general feedback about the script, announce it to the LSS group.
-1. Add unit tests until 100% code coverage is achieved.
+4. Add unit tests until 100% code coverage is achieved.
-2. A lot of the docstrings contain repeated verbose chunks, e.g. the description of a fully filled-in Brenda cosmology.
+5. A lot of the docstrings contain repeated verbose chunks, e.g. the description of a fully filled-in Brenda cosmology.
 What is the recommended way of doing this?
-3. Also obtain general feedback about the script, announce it to the LSS group.
-4. write paper
-5. no wiggle, de-wiggle, and dimensionless power spectrum
 6. Expand documentation of the development code!!

 Unfortunately, it doesn't look like the full Brendalib package will install on with Windows.
 We could purloin just the script in which we are interested